weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 **2. Publishing priority messages**

-From single producer instance you are now able to publish priority messages and non-priority messages, without the need to create a separate producer with priority queuing enabled for priority messages.
+From a single producer instance you are now able to publish priority messages and non-priority messages, without the need to create a separate producer with priority queuing enabled for priority messages.

 **3. Priority queuing**